Investing in wildlife crossings now will keep people and wildlife healthy and connected

 People across the country, including Washington, Montana, Texas, Florida, and California, are supportive and excited about these crossings.

-Today, there are 116 crossing structures in the 2,000-mile-long (3,200-km) Yellowstone to Yukon region — a reason it remains one of the world’s few remaining intact mountain ecosystems.
+Today, there are 117 crossing structures in the 3,400 kilometers (2,100 miles) that make up the Yellowstone to Yukon region — a reason it remains one of the world’s few remaining intact mountain ecosystems.
 Additional structures are needed in this region, and across the country, to keep people and wildlife healthy and connected.
 Diverse groups are working on this already, keeping wildlife connected by sharing key knowledge and solutions to help projects move ahead.

 Thankfully, Congress is working to solve these challenges